markster70/M9-WP-Boilerplate/README.md

 ### Wordpress Specifics

-The following are installed as MU plugins :
+The following are installed as plugins :

+#### We install in standard plugin directory so that the WP update repo can flag plugin updates

 - ACF Pro
 - Classic Editor